morningspace/oc/docs/preparation.md

 ### Init gopass

-Before you start to use the enhanced OpenShift client, you need to initialize a store using gopass to host all encrypted data that will be read and written by the enhanced OpenShift client.
+Before you start to use the enhanced OpenShift CLI, you need to initialize a store using gopass to host all encrypted data that will be read and written by the enhanced OpenShift CLI.
 Just do:
 ```shell
 $ gopass init
 ```